Britta Crandall Assistant Professor of the Practice in Political Science

 Background

-I am the author of Hemispheric Giants: The Misunderstood History of U.S.-Brazilian Relations (Rowman and Littlefield, 2011) and the co-author of Our Hemisphere?
-(Yale University Press, 2021).
+I am the co-author of Our Hemisphere?
+(Yale University Press, 2021), and author of Hemispheric Giants: The Misunderstood History of U.S.-Brazilian Relations (Rowman and Littlefield, 2011).
 I have also authored shorter pieces on Latin America's political economy, including analysis of pension reform in Chile and dollarization in Ecuador and El Salvador.
+My current teaching and research interests include income inequality, institutions, and social mobility, particularly in the context of Central America.
 Prior to teaching at Davidson, I was associate director for Latin American sovereign risk analysis at Bank One in Chicago and worked as an international program examiner for the Office of Management and Budget, the budget arm of the White House.
 I recently completed a decade-long role as South America analyst for Freedom House, an independent watchdog organization dedicated to the expansion of freedom around the world.

 Teaching